orsinium/blog/content/posts/go/safe-api.md

 A nice bonus is that all map values will be vertically aligned by the `go fmt`, so it's also easier to read.

 One thing to keep in mind here is that now the order of flags is non-deterministic and may change between runs.
-In case of CLI flags, it may matter when showing a help message.
-Easy solution is to sort the flags by the name internally.
-But if you want to preserve the order in which they are defined, you can do the trick that Django ORM used in the times of Python 2: have a global counter and increment it and store its current value on each call to the flag constructor. "host" flag will have counter value 1, "port" will have 2 and so on, in the order as they are defined in the code.
-And then use this counter to sort the flags.
+In the case of CLI flags, it may matter when showing a help message.
+The easy solution is to sort the flags by the name internally.
+But if you want to preserve the order in which they are defined, you can do the trick that Django ORM used in the times of Python 2: have a global counter, increment it, and store its current value on each call to the flag constructor. "host" flag will have counter value 1, "port" will have 2 and so on, in the order as they are defined in the code.
+Then use this counter to sort the flags.

 ## Custom types

-Can you sport a bug here?
+Can you spot a bug here?

 ```go
 addr := os.Getenv("ADDR")